-The Company financed all its operations using either funds on hand, funds generated by its operations, lease financing, convertible debentures or equity sold to related parties.
+The Company financed all its operations using either funds on hand, funds generated by its operations, lease financing, cash advances by related parties, convertible debentures or equity sold to related parties.

-The common stock issued during the quarter was as follows:
+Common stock issued during the first three quarters of fiscal year ending September 30, 2015 was as follows:

-- a) a US \$700 private placement by Mesrs.
-David Thomson and Mario Hernandez, for which a total of 15,743,000 Common shares were issued and corresponding warrants, - b) a Debt settlement of US \$2,162 owed to Messrs David Thomson and Mario Hernandez, for which a total of 48,645,220 Common shares were issued.
+a) a US \$700 Private Placement by Messrs.
+David Thomson and Mario Hernandez, for which a total of 15,743,000 Common shares were issued and corresponding warrants, b) a Debt settlement of US \$2,162 owed to Messrs David Thomson and Mario Hernandez, for which a total of 48,645,220 Common shares were issued.